jonescw731/final_python_project/README.md

 I have two files (**FIRST_ATTEMPT and scraper_code_backup**) that were my first attempts to try and build something before switching to a markov chain, which is what ended up working for me.
 **NSFPscraper.ipynb** is the scraper I used to sort the Love, Lucy articles I wanted in my corpus text, and to spot any missing articles by scraping the publication dates of each one.

-Simon Jones
+Simon Jones\n
-Jacob Koehler
+Jacob Koehler\n
-Data and Design with Python
+Data and Design with Python\n
-May 14, 2026
+May 14, 2026\n

 Learning from Failure